scritcash/scrit-whitepaper/scrit-whitepaper.md

 of mints can cascade and invalidate DBCs due to a lack of signatures.

 Transactions employing rule 2. are called *recovery transactions*.
+Accordingly, transactions employing rule 1., which is the normal case, are also called *non-recovery transactions*.

 Temporary or permanent unavailability of single mints, as long as the quorum remains fulfilled, does not undermine the ability of Scrit to